1907 Liverpool Kirkdale by-election: Candidates

 The Labour Party candidate was 42-year-old John Hill, a Scottish trade unionist who unsuccessfully contested Glasgow Govan at the 1906 general election.

 Result

-On a slightly increased turnout, the result was a narrow victory for McArthur, who slightly increased his majority of that won by McIver in 1906.
+On a slightly increased turnout, the result was a victory for McArthur, who slightly increased his majority of that won by McIver in 1906.

 Aftermath

 McArthur held the seat at the January 1910 general election, but died in office later that year, triggering another by-election.

 Hill did not stand for Parliament again, but became general secretary of the United Society of Boilermakers and Iron and Steel Shipbuilders in 1909, and served as President of the Trades Union Congress in 1917.